Introduction

 In any patient with Travellers’ diarrhoea, parasites are more likely to be the causative organism

-• Cryptosporidium – protozoan that typically causes a self-limiting watery diarrhoea and abdominal cramps (can be life-threatening in those who are immunocompromised); diagnosis is made with stool culture for ova, cysts, and parasites.
+- Cryptosporidium – protozoan that typically causes a self-limiting watery diarrhoea and abdominal cramps, however can be life-threatening in those who are immunocompromised; diagnosis is made with stool culture for ova, cysts, and parasites.

-• Schistosoma – a fluke, acquired through contaminated water, with acute schistosomiasis developing about a month after the initial infection, presenting with fever, malaise, abdominal pain, bloody diarrhoea, and severe cases even leading to chronic liver disease; eosinophilia may be seen on full blood count and a stool culture for ova, cysts and parasites is required, with treatment via praziquantel
+- Schistosoma – also known as bilharzia, a fluke acquired through contaminated water, with acute schistosomiasis developing about a month after the initial infection, presenting with fever, malaise, abdominal pain, bloody diarrhoea, and severe cases even leading to chronic liver disease; eosinophilia may be seen on full blood count and a stool culture for ova, cysts and parasites is required, with treatment via praziquantel

 Hospital-Acquired Gastroenteritis

-The exotoxins produce a sizeable immune response from the bowel, resulting in inflammatory exudate on the colonic mucosa (with intervening areas of normal mucosa).
+The exotoxins produce a sizeable immune response from the bowel, resulting in inflammatory exudate on the colonic mucosa (with intervening areas of normal mucosa), also known as pseudomembranous colitis.
 This presents clinically with severe bloody diarrhoea, and has the potential to develop into toxic megacolon (severely dilated bowel with high risk of perforation, Fig. 4) if left untreated.
+In severe cases, surgical intervention may be required.

 Investigation requires both stool culture and C. difficile Toxin (CDT) testing*.
 First-line antibiotic for a first episode of C. difficile infection is oral vancomycin, however can be escalated to Fidaxomicin if ineffective.